Coop

 There are 3 methods for updating/editing an object to the Coop:

-Editing the object at the Coop web app
+Edit the object at the Coop web app.

-Calling the patch() method on the object directly
+Call the patch() method on the object directly.

-Calling the patch() method on a Coop client object
+Call the patch() method on a Coop client object.

-For each patch() method, pass the uuid of the object and the parameter(s) that you want to update: description, visibility and/or value.
+For each patch() method, pass the alias_url or the uuid of the object and the parameter(s) that you want to update: description, visibility, alias and/or value.

 The description parameter is used to update the description of an object, such as a question or survey.